 Campbellsburg is a tiny town located in the state of Indiana.
 With a population of 532 people and just one neighborhood, Campbellsburg is the 405th largest community in Indiana.

-Because occupations involving physical labor dominate the local economy, Campbellsburg is generally considered to be a blue-collar town.
-44.09% of the Campbellsburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Campbellsburg is a blue-collar town, with 44.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Campbellsburg is a town of professionals, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Campbellsburg who work in healthcare (12.73%), teaching (10.00%), and office and administrative support (6.36%).

 Also of interest is that Campbellsburg has more people living here who work in computers and math than 95% of the places in the US.